TodePond/TodePondDotCom/wikiblogarden/scrappy-fiddles/sharing/normalising/live/readme.md

 Do you know what it feels like to stare at yourself an infinite number of times?
 Like in [Yayoi Kusama's Infinity Rooms](https://youtu.be/bT7i507OnOw), there is no escape.
 You are there— you are what you are— with your mistakes and your choices— your history and change.

+To look at yourself recursively is to look at all past and future versions of yourself as copies— repeated but slightly changed.
+You embody an ever-changing yet repeating pattern, never quite arriving or settling on a resolution, except for death, and even in death, your body crumbles onwards onwards, changing changing.

 There is no hiding— you cannot hide— that you are a scrappy fiddle, and always were— and always will be.

 So it is up to you—